 Trees for me were home, a refuge, where my imagination was not constrained by walls or rules.
 I built tree houses and hidden playhouses that were my dominion.
 I snuck away from my chores and hid in my trees, reading books for hours on end.
 I was not alone; all manner of wildlife kept me company: cats, dog, birds, lizards, possums, raccoons and mice found me out.

 Because of my reading in myth, my trees were populated with Dryads - Frolicsome tree spirits who live in trees.
 Dryads are a type of protective tree Nymphs who are bound to their own specific tree and look after it.
-Most Dryads are shy of human contact and stay near the safety of their tree except when Artemis comes when they abandon all fears and join her hunting expeditions (I am also an archer).
+Most Dryads are shy of human contact and stay near the safety of their tree except when Artemis comes and they abandon all fears and join her hunting expeditions.
+I am also an archer.
 Not quite immortal, Dryads live as long as their tree, so if you cut down a tree you may hear its spirit screaming.
-There are many kinds of Dryads, each associated with a different species of tree.
+There are many kinds of Dryads, each associated with different species of trees.

 There is a rich literary and mythical tradition involving trees in the Irish mythical cycles.
 Nine hazel nut trees surrounded the primordial sacred spring at the origin of the Boyne River.
 As result of eating the nuts of these magical hazel trees, the Salmon that lived in the pool had acquired all the knowledge of the world.
 The Irish mythical hero Fionn mac Cumhaill ate the first bite of one and gained all the deep knowledge and wisdom of what are called the Salmon of Knowledge.

 An indigenous Irish writing system called Ogham is based on tree knowledge.
 Each letter represents a tree or shrub that was important for their magical or healing qualities.
 The writing itself looks like a tree branch being hash marks arranged along a line, read growing from bottom to top.
 A list can be found at this web site: http://www.ancient-wisdom.com/treelore.htm

 Many of you have seen the Lord of the Rings movies and some of you might have even read the books.
 In one part of the story, the trees join in to the battle which seems an odd turn of events to us.
-But this is based on a classical Celtic epic poem called the Battle of the Trees.(which I quote at length in the appendix).
+But this is based on a classical Celtic epic poem called the Battle of the Trees.(http://www.ancienttexts.org/library/celtic/ctexts/t08.html).

 The word Druid comes from the word for “oak” and Druidry was “oak wisdom.”
 Druids were ceremonial leaders in Celtic society.
 They held their ceremonies in the primordial forest in the presence of a sacred oak instead of in cathedrals or temples.
 When the British forces colonized Ireland, they targeted and cut down these sacred trees and deforested Ireland so the rebels would have nowhere to hide.